...

 Inorganic Growth

-Inorganic growth calls for external elements such as mergers, acquisitions, or strategic alliances.
-Although this strategy can produce quick results, due diligence and large financial commitment are usually necessary.
+Although this strategy can yield quick results, due diligence and a substantial financial commitment are usually necessary.

 One such strategy is to acquire a rival to increase market share rapidly.